History Files

 Fortuitously, around the same time in 988, Grand Prince Vladimir I of the Kievan Rus dispatches four or six thousand (sources vary) Varangians to Constantinople at the request of the emperor.
 This is the first resumption of the supply of Varangian-Rus troops since Grand Prince Sviatoslav's attack of 970-971.

 With this supply of men Basil is able to establish the Varangian Guard.
-In effect, the guard are the formalisation of the practice of using Varangians which goes back at least to 911.
+In effect, the guard is the formalisation of the practice of using Varangians which goes back at least to 911.
 They instantly prove their worth by helping to defeat Bardas Phokas in 989, although the rebel leader himself is killed by a seizure just as he is attacking Basil's front line in battle.

 992